openharmony/docs/en/application-dev/internationalization/intl-guidelines.md

    ```

 3. Format a period.<br>
    Use the **formatRange** method of **DateTimeFormat** to format a period.
-This method requires the input of two **Date** objects, which respectively indicate the start date and end date of a period.
-A string is returned as the formatting result.
+This method requires input of two **Date** objects, which respectively indicate the start date and end date of a period.
+This method returns a string representing the formatting result.

    ```
    Date startDate = new Date();